CSSAuditors/audit/site/reports/premier-league-2021-02.md

       - description: >-
           ### The Findings

           An average homepage of the Premier League site loads ~737KB of CSS code.
 Around ~83.61% of the CSS code comes from external CSS files, around ~16,04% comes from the `<style>` tags, and only ~0.34% comes from the inline `style` attributes.
 It is not surprising that most of the CSS code comes from the external CSS files since that is the most recommended way to do it.
-With the recent Google updates about Web Vitals, like Cumulative Layout Shifts and Largest Contentful Paint, and the awareness of the importance of the "above the fold" code, it is also not surprising to see the percentage of the Style Tag CSS.
+With the recent Google updates about Web Vitals, like Cumulative Layout Shifts and Largest Contentful Paint, and the awareness of the importance of the “above the fold” code, it is also not surprising to see the percentage of the Style Tag CSS.
 The least popular, as it should be, is the Inline CSS code.

           #### Web Almanac